 Possible Action: Host a conversation.
-What supports our team's wellbeing (including processes and practices)?
+What supports our unit's wellbeing (including processes and practices)?
 What challenges it?
-How do our team's intersecting identities influence our needs?
+How do staff and faculty's intersecting identities influence our needs?

 Possible Action: Review the unit's Workplace Experiences Survey results.

 Possible Action: Review UBC's wellbeing metrics for staff and faculty at wellbeing.ubc.ca